theaquamarine/windows-powershell-docs/docset/windows/netsecurity/get-dapolicychange.md

 ## DESCRIPTION
 The **Get-DAPolicyChange** cmdlet returns the detected differences between the IP addresses (remote and local addresses) of an existing IPsec rule, and the IP addresses derived by the input parameters.
-This cmdlet also creates a Windows PowerShell® script (`.ps1`) that updates the IPsec rule end points with the retrieved IP addresses.
+This cmdlet also creates a Windows PowerShell?? script (`.ps1`) that updates the IPsec rule end points with the retrieved IP addresses.
 The created script contains instances of the Update-NetIPsecRule cmdlet, that adds or deletes IP addresses to or from IPsec rules.

 This cmdlet is used to keep the IPsec policies for client and server refreshed in DirectAccess (DA) deployments in a double tunnel model.